AmitBaroi/Bash-shell-scripting/Lesson 3 - Transforming input/Notes.md

 ## 3.2 Using pattern matching operators

-- Patter matching is used to *remove* patterns from a variable
+- Pattern matching is used to *remove* patterns from a variable

 - Its an excellent way to clean up variables that have too much information